JuM1697/THM-WriteUps/Volt Typhoon Write-Up/Readme.md

 ```
 username="dean-admin" wmic
 ```
-I received 19 pages of results and knew I was a bit far off of finding the answer.
-So lets check the question again.
+I received 19 pages of results and knew I was a bit far from finding the answer.
+So let's check the question again.
 The adversary wants to find out about local drives on the systems "server01" and "server02".
-Lets try to add that to our query and see how it affects the result:
+Let's try to add that to our query and see how it affects the results:
 ```
 username="dean-admin" wmic disk server01
 ```
 "No results".
 Bummer.
-What if we remove the "disk" keyword, since I dont know how the event will actually look like until I've seen it, and maybe it's not called disk but something else.
-And from our previous 19 pages results we can confirm that there are definetely events with "server01" in the logs so chances are good that this keyword is actually right.
+What if we remove the "disk" keyword, since I don't know how the event will actually look until I've seen it?
+Maybe it's not called "disk" but something else.
+From our previous 19 pages of results, we can confirm that there are definitely events with "server01" in the logs, so chances are good that this keyword is actually correct.
 So let's try:
 ```
 username="dean-admin" wmic server01
 ```